 Our audit quality ambition is to consistently deliver high-quality audits that serve the public interest.
 A key objective of our audit reporting is to add value by supporting the improvement of the use of public money.
 We aim to achieve this through sharing our insights from our audit work, including observations around where the Cabinet employs best practice and where processes can be improved.
-As we note in Appendix F, we will follow up each recommendation throughout our appointment to ensure implementation.

-We use data insights where possible to form our audit recommendations to support the Cabinet in improving its practices around financial management and control, and in aspects of the wider scope dimensions of audit.
+We use data insights to form our audit recommendations to support the Cabinet in improving its practices around financial management and control, and in aspects of the wider scope dimensions of audit.
 These are highlighted throughout our reporting together with our judgements and conclusions regarding arrangements.